ga111o/datalink_client/README.md

 ## License

-This tool is provided as-is for educational and development purposes.
+This project is licensed under the MIT License.

 ## Contributing